Apply

 Current Opportunities

-This training is for veterans in the Southeast with priority given to Florida residents.
-The number of participants will be limited.
-One spouse or farm partner is welcome to attend with a veteran but must submit a separate application.
+Armed to Farm 2.0 is limited to military veterans who have attended an in-person Armed to Farm training.
+A spouse or farm partner is welcome to attend with the veteran but must submit a separate application.

-Applications are available HERE and are due by March 1.
-NCAT will notify selected participants by March 8.
+The application is available HERE and is due by April 26.
+NCAT will notify selected participants by April 30.

 Dates, Location, and Cost

-Armed to Farm will take place April 1-5 in Tallahassee, Florida.
+Armed to Farm will take place June 24-28 in Frankfort, Kentucky.
 Participants will attend classroom sessions and travel to local farms for hands-on learning experiences.

 The event is free for those chosen to attend; lodging, transportation to local farms, and most meals will be provided.
 Participants must pay their own travel costs to and from the event, but travel reimbursements are available through a partnership with Ranchin’ Vets.
 Information on travel reimbursements will be provided upon acceptance to the training.